opendocsg/slw-judgments-backfill/2016_SGHCF_3/report.md

 2       The wife appealed against that decision and, on 21 August 2015, I allowed the wife’s appeal in part, varying the order for division of the matrimonial flat such that the wife would receive 45% of the net sale proceeds.
 I also ordered that with respect to maintenance for the child, the Chinese tuition lessons to be paid by the husband should be increased from six sessions a month to two sessions per week.
 I upheld the District Judge’s decision to allow the parties to retain their assets in their own respective names.

 3       The husband subsequently filed a summons for leave to appeal against my decision ( _ie_ , Summons No 411 of 2015) – the only point which he appealed against was the division of the matrimonial flat.
-I granted leave for that purpose on 19 November 2015 so that the Court of Appeal would have occasion to decide whether the approach applied in the present case was in line with the recent decision of _ANJ v ANK_ [2015] 4 SLR 1043.
+I granted leave for that purpose on 19 November 2015 so that the Court of Appeal would have occasion to decide whether the approach applied in the present case was in line with the recent decision of _ANJ v ANK_ <span class="citation">[2015] 4 SLR 1043</span>.
 I therefore set out my detailed grounds of decision with respect to the division of the matrimonial flat.

 **Backround facts**